| Lori-Ann TessierFIGHTING WITH FRIDA KAHLOShe offered me tequila. I declined,

 can't hold my liquor.

+We launched in without hesitation.
 I was born dead I said, what more do you want?

 What they did to me was unspeakable .
+I was held up with steel,

-cut and braced, the pain was like a thousand hot suns.
+cut and braced, the pain was like a thousand hot

 She sneered.

-Doctor tied me up and hung me
+Doctor tied me up and hung mewith weights and pulleys in traction

 I countered.

-plastered me in casts for months,
+Her: They operated without anesthesia, plastered me in casts for months,

 witholding morphine!

+You're wasted I said.
 Besides they left me to bleed

 through my stitches for days.

-Angry now she threw tequila
+Angry now she threw tequilain my face:

 They cut off my head